How to make money from YouTube videos

 - A decent camera – Quality is important and you’ll need to record your videos in full 1080p HD.

-- Sound recording equipment – Most cameras come with a microphone but if you’re looking for top sound quality you might need to purchase a decent microphone.
+- Sound recording equipment – Most cameras come with a microphone, but if you’re looking for top sound quality you might need to purchase a decent microphone.

-- Choose a good username: Sounds trivial, trust us, it isn’t.
+- Choose a good username: Sounds trivial, but trust us, it isn’t.
 You need to make your username memorable and steer clear from numbers and random characters.
 Yes, that means Xxx_ponysrock92_xxX is a no go.
 Sorry.

-- Catchy relevant titles: Make your title both catchy and relevant.
+- Catchy, relevant titles: Make your title both catchy and relevant.
 That way people will remember it, and more people will stumble across it if they’re searching for something similar.

 Patreon is a great little web tool that allows your fans to sign up and donate money directly each time you post something new.

-You might even want to branch out into creating your own merchandise once/if you make a name for yourself.
+You might even want to branch out into creating your own merchandise if/once you make a name for yourself.

 Some of the big shots on here are earning about three thousand dollars every time they post a new video.
-Yes you read that right.
+Yes, you read that right.

-So, have you decided to give YouTube video-ing a crack?
+Have you decided to give YouTube video-ing a crack?
 We’d love to see your efforts and hear how it went!
 Make sure to hit us up in the comments below.

 Share this page :)